Euclidean mirrors: enhanced vacuum decay from reflected instantons: Instantons

-The effect of temporal electric field inhomogeneities in vacuum pair production has been studied extensively in the literature, e.g. cf. \cite{Popov:1971iga,PhysRevD.2.1191,Marinov:1977gq,Dietrich:2003qf,Dunne:2005sx,Gies:2005bz,Hebenstreit:2008ae,Schutzhold:2008pz}.
-It has been shown that those field profiles can enhance the production rate even with field strengths far below the critical Schwinger limit $E_\mathrm{S}$.
+The effect of temporal inhomogeneities in vacuum pair production has been studied extensively in the literature, e.g. cf. \cite{Popov:1971iga,PhysRevD.2.1191,Marinov:1977gq,Dietrich:2003qf,Dunne:2005sx,Gies:2005bz,Hebenstreit:2008ae,Schutzhold:2008pz}.
+It has been shown that those can enhance the production rate even with field strengths far below $E_\mathrm{S}$.
 The intuitive physical picture is that the vacuum energy gap, which has to be overcome by the virtual pair, can effectively be lowered by the additional inhomogeneity in spacetime.
 This is in close analogy to atomic ionisation processes, e.g. cf. \cite{Fedorov2016}.

-In the worldline formalism these modifications can be very elegantly illustrated with the help of the stationary instanton solutions.
-It has been shown that inhomogeneities of latter type tend to shrink the instanton which then leads to a larger pair production rate \cite{Dunne:2005sx}.
-The technical reason for such an enhancement can therefore be obtained directly from the instanton equations.

-However, one should note that for arbitrary inhomogeneous fields, particularly for spatiotemporal type, the situation can be very complicated due to the increasing nonlinear structure of the underlying equations.
-Hence, it can be quite difficult to get some approximate information directly from the instanton equations.
-Effects of spatiotemporal fields have been recently studied \cite{Hebenstreit:2010vz,Hebenstreit:2011wk,Schneider:2014mla,Ilderton:2014mla,Ilderton:2015qda,Aleksandrov:2016lxd}.
-In the following we will focus on various types of temporally inhomogeneous fields of the form we have discussed in the previous section.
-To work out the differences, we will briefly start with the instanton equations in a static electric field and show that those solve the circle equation.
-This is the most simple case where we can find a closed instanton path.
+A more detailed discussion can be found in App.~\ref{sec:inhomo-effects}.